Interstate 4: Route description

 For the next 40 mi, I-4 passes through Greater Orlando, where the highway forms the main north–south artery.
 It enters Orange County, passes through Walt Disney World and by SeaWorld Orlando and Universal Orlando, and intersects all of the area's major toll roads, including the Beachline Expressway (SR 528), Florida's Turnpike, and the East–West Expressway (SR 408).
 Orlando's main tourist strip—International Drive—runs parallel and no more than 1.5 mi from I-4 between Kissimmee and Florida's Turnpike.
 Between Michigan Street and Kaley Avenue (about mile 81), I-4 turns due north (while still being signed east–west), heading past Downtown Orlando and its northern suburbs.
 A 21 mi section of I-4 from west of SR 435 to east of SR 434 (miles 75–96) underwent a $2.3-billion reconstruction, and was completed on February 26, 2022.
 This project replaced most bridges, changed the configurations of many intersections, and added two express toll lanes—named I-4 Express—in each direction.

 After passing along the west side of Downtown Orlando, I-4 continues through the city's northern suburbs—including Winter Park, Maitland, Altamonte Springs, and Sanford.
 Around mile 91, I-4 enters Seminole County and, soon thereafter, shifts to a northeast heading.
 The Seminole Expressway (SR 417), after passing around the east side of Greater Orlando, has its northern terminus (exit 101B) at I-4 in Sanford.
-This intersection will also connect with the Wekiva Parkway (SR 429), currently under construction, when it is completed in mid-2023, at which point a full beltway (SR 429/SR 417; concurrent with I-4 for 2 mi) around Greater Orlando will be available.
+This intersection will also connect with the Wekiva Parkway (SR 429), at which point a full beltway (SR 429/SR 417; concurrent with I-4 for 2 mi) around Greater Orlando will be available.
 On October 21, 2022, the first part of this connection opened to traffic, with the westbound I-4 to southbound SR 429 ramp opening to traffic, along with the section of the southbound lanes between the ramp and SR 46.

 North of Sanford, I-4 is carried by the St. Johns River Veterans Memorial Bridge over the St. Johns River at the mouth of Lake Monroe.
 Along the bridge, I-4 enters Volusia County and passes Deltona and DeLand.
 The segment north of SR 44 has been widened from four to six lanes.
 Completed in winter 2016–2017, the entire length of I-4 has at least six lanes (three or more per direction).
+A 9.6 mile exit less stretch along Interstate 4 commences northeast from SR 44 and DeLand toward toward Daytona Beach.
+The freeway traverses wetland areas at Deep Creek Swamp and Tiger Bay[State Forest] along this stretch.
 I-4 terminates at a junction with I-95 in Daytona Beach.
 SR 400 continues east into Daytona Beach 4 mi to US 1.